The Coyote Canyon Loop

 Multi-Use: Mountain Bikers

-Dogs Allowed: Yes, on
+Dogs Allowed: Yes, on leash all times.

 Seasonality: Spring, Summer, Fall